Cloud-CV/EvalAI/docs/source/evaluation_scripts.md

 There are two possible cases when you run your evaluation:

-1. Evaluation is successful: When this happens, use the `update_finished` class method to pass in the metrics and set the status to `finished` for this submission.
+1. **Evaluation is successful**: When this happens, use the `update_finished` class method to pass in the metrics and set the status to `finished` for this submission.

     The `result` should be structed in the same way as regular evaluation as shown in the previous section.